 A few years ago, a duo of Estonian entrepreneurs set out to revolutionize the way we transfer money.
 They promised better rates, a more transparent process and a better user experience.
 TransferWise was born.
 Fast forward to the present and it is clear that they have been successful.
-So much so that you will be hard pressed to find anyone in the location independent community who has not heard of it.
+So much so that you will be hard pressed to find anyone in the location independent community who does not have an account let alone has not heard of it.
 Well, this creative duo is at it again and this time, having already mastered the art of transferring money between accounts, they are setting out to revolutionize the accounts themselves.
 Welcome to Borderless.

 My experience with TransferWise Borderless